bdd100k/bdd100k/doc/source/evaluate.rst

 ^^^^^^^^^^^^^^^^^^^^^^

-To evaluate your algorithms on the BDD100K detection benchmark, you may prepare predictions in bitmask format, which is illustrated in `Label Format <https://doc.bdd100k.com/format.html#segmentation-label-formats>`_.
+To evaluate your algorithms on the BDD100K detection benchmark, you may prepare predictions in bitmask format, which is illustrated in `Segmentation Label Formats <https://doc.bdd100k.com/format.html#segmentation-label-formats>`_.
 Moreover, a score file is needed, with the following format:
 ::